More snow in Seattle means more cancellations and delays at Sea-Tac

 Winter weather and the fast-spreading omicron variant conspired this week to create delays and flight cancellations, stranding some passengers who planned holiday travel.
 All over the country, airlines have faced staffing shortages due to coronavirus infections and quarantines.

-COVID infections among flight attendants are rising across the country as the omicron variant spreads, said Sara Nelson, international president of the Association of Flight Attendants-CWA, in an emailed statement Thursday.

-“Staffing remains tight as workers are hesitant to pick up voluntary overtime due to disruptive passengers, COVID concerns, and COVID test positives during the busiest travel period of the year,” said Nelson, whose union represents 50,000 attendants.
+COVID infections among flight attendants are rising across the country as the omicron variant spreads, said Sara Nelson, international president of the Association of Flight Attendants-CWA, in an emailed statement Thursday.“Staffing remains tight as workers are hesitant to pick up voluntary overtime due to disruptive passengers, COVID concerns, and COVID test positives during the busiest travel period of the year,” said Nelson, whose union represents 50,000 attendants.
 “We have negotiated holiday incentives to help with operational challenges but there’s only so far you can stretch people.”

 Although staffing issues have struck the industry as a whole, the problems have been exacerbated at airports beset by heavy winter weather.
 For several days now, Sea-Tac has had the most cancellations of any airport in the world, according to FlightAware.